Supervision and Regulation

 Safety and Soundness

 The Federal Reserve uses a range of supervisory activities to promote the safety and soundness of financial institutions and maintain a comprehensive understanding and assessment of each firm.
 These activities include horizontal reviews, firm-specific examinations and inspections, continuous monitoring and surveillance activities, and implementation of enforcement or other supervisory actions as necessary.
 The Federal Reserve also provides training and technical assistance to foreign supervisors and minority-owned and de novo depository institutions.

 Examinations and Inspections

 The Federal Reserve conducts examinations of state member banks, FMUs, the U.S. branches and agencies of foreign banks, and Edge Act and agreement corporations.
 In a process distinct from examinations, it conducts inspections of holding companies and their nonbank subsidiaries.
-Whether an examination or an inspection is being conducted, the review of operations entails
+Whether an examination or an inspection is being conducted, the review of financial performance and operations entails

 - a review for compliance with applicable laws and regulations.

 Table 1 provides information on examinations and inspections conducted by the Federal Reserve during the past five years.